-To me, this is nothing but plain racism, but apparently I’m too white to claim that.
+To me, this is nothing but plain racism, but apparently I’m too white and too straight to claim that.

 In the end, my other application for the far better and better-known Sorbonne University in Paris, was accepted and I graduated there, and after that, I spent six months Ryan Air flying back to Paris from Rome every 20 days to do job interviews in France.